 Gary returned to Delta College in 1999 as Offensive Coordinator.
 His presence and influence was immediately felt.
 In his initial year the Mustang offense ranked in California’s top ten in every offensive category.
 The following year, Delta was invited to its first bowl game since 1996.

 Gary is single, and resides in Stockton.
 He has two children, Giancarlo and Gianna.

-Doug Murray is in his sixth season at Delta as the Mustangs’ Defensive Backfield Coach.
+Doug Murray has been at Delta since 2007, serving as the Mustangs’ Defensive Backfield Coach.
 He has an extensive background and has coached at several levels.
 Before coming to Delta, he was the Head Coach of the Stockton Lightning (Arena Football League 2).
 Prior to that, he served as an assistant coach at U.C.
 Davis, Menlo College, Chabot College and St. Mary’s High School in Stockton.

 Coach Murray is highly respected in the coaching profession.
 In 2011 he represented Delta College as a speaker at the national convention of the American Football Coaches Association.

 In addition to his on-the-field duties, the role of Assistant Head Coach entails a myriad of administrative responsibilities.
 Chief among them is Murray’s job as Recruiting Coordinator.
 He is a personable, tireless, high energy worker possessing great communication skills.
 Since joining the staff in 2008, his contributions have been substantial.
 As a member of the College’s Academic Senate he has been an articulate and tremendously effective as a champion for Delta’s student-athletes.